 - Young children and adolescents are more vulnerable to the effects of air pollution because their metabolism and physiology are still immature ,

-- being exposed to exhaust gases (in particular diesel vehicles) and living within 500 meters of a bus station multiplies by 12 the risk for a child of dying from cancer ,
+- being exposed to exhaust fumes (in particular from diesel vehicles) and living within 500 meters of a bus station multiplies by 12 the risk of a child dying from cancer ,

-- living near a garage or petrol station could quadruple the risk of childhood leukemia ,
+- living near a garage or gas station could quadruple the risk of childhood leukemia ,

 - noise has an impact on their cognitive abilities, their motivation and their level of discomfort ,

-- by reducing their physical activity, dependence on the automobile promotes overweight and therefore certain diseases ,
+- by reducing their physical activity, dependence on cars promotes overweight and therefore certain diseases ,

 - in the long term, the density of traffic in residential areas can have an impact by disrupting the development of autonomy and social interaction ,

-- Finally, on the psychological level, moving actively (walking, cycling) reduces the rates of depression, anxiety and aggression .
+- Finally, on the psychological level, the fact of moving in an active way (walking, cycling) reduces the rates of depression, anxiety and aggressiveness .

-The European study presented by the ADEME proposes numerous political orientations: integrating the health of children at the heart of transport policies, giving priority to the reduction and control of car speed, setting up in schools plans for sustainable mobility management, expanding infrastructure for cyclists, establishing tax incentives, etc.
+The European study presented by ADEME offers numerous political orientations: integrating children's health at the heart of transport policies, giving priority to reducing and controlling vehicle speeds, implementing in schools plans for sustainable management of mobility, expanding infrastructure for cyclists, establishing tax incentives, etc.

 Pr.
 Knox (University of Birmingham), 2005, Journal of Epidemiology and Community Health